Why study this course?

 Learn about climate change and mitigation methods such as renewable energy solutions and adapting to climate change.

-Jointly taught with a capacity-building and training agency of the United Nations Institute for Teaching and Research (UNITAR), this course is paving the way in this specialist area of study.
+Jointly taught with a capacity-building and training agency of the United Nations Institute for Training and Research (UNITAR), this course is paving the way in this specialist area of study.

 This is a distance learning course, meaning you can study from wherever you are around the world.